 swift package update all your dependencies in this manifest file will be resolved & you can use them inside your own code files. ✅

 But how the heck are they doing this magic? 💫

 That question was bugging me for a while, so I did a little research.
-First I was trying to replicate this behaviour without looking at the original implementation of the Swift Package Manager at github.
-I knew I shoudn't parse the Swift file, because that'd be a horrible thing to do - Swift files are messy - so let's try to import it somehow... 🙃
+First I was trying to replicate this behavior without looking at the original implementation of the Swift Package Manager at GitHub.
+I knew I shouldn't parse the Swift file, because that'd be a horrible thing to do - Swift files are messy - so let's try to import it somehow... 🙃

 Dynamic library loading approach